dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 **FIRST BLOOD**

-First to fire are actually the Japanese\!
+First to fire are actually the Japanese!
 Their destroyers manage to get contacts on a pair of probable subs in the western approaches to the Tsugaru Strait, and they start to maneuver aggressively to engage.
 Admiralty manages to wave them off in time, but the memo doesn’t get through to their P-3s, who sink a Tango before anyone can stop them.
 (Translation: I switched sides and adjusted the ROE for the destroyers’ ASW patrols, but forgot to do it for the P-3s.
-Ooops\!)
+Ooops!)

 They’re heading for the second contact, when they get ordered to wave off.
 I almost wish they had engaged, because now the second contact has